giantswarm/docs/src/content/advanced/spot-instances/aws/overview/index.md

 - The more availability zones you cover with your node pool, the higher the likelihood that spot instances are available when required.
 - Activating the [use of similar instance types](#similar-instance-types) also increases the likelihood of getting spot instances when using common instance types.
 Read more about this below.
-- When no spot instances are unavailable, missing spot instances are _not_ replaced by on-demand instances.
+- When no spot instances are available, missing spot instances are _not_ replaced by on-demand instances.
 The affected node pool will instead have less nodes than desired, probably leaving some pods unscheduled.
 For a solution to this, check our guide on [using on-demand instances as fall-back when spot instances are unavailable]({{< relref "/advanced/spot-instances/aws/ondemand-fallback" >}}).

 ## Examples